Elias Polk: Career

 President Polk died on June 15, 1849, only three months after leaving office.
 From this time until the abolition of slavery in 1865, Elias Polk remained enslaved by the widowed, former first lady Sarah Childress Polk.

 Following the passage of the 13th Amendment and the end of slavery in the U.S., Elias began a public speaking career.
 He became active in the Democratic Party, throwing "in his political lot with displaced slave owners".
 His political alliance was unusual at a time when most freedmen joined the Republican Party.
 In 1867, Polk was elected as the president of the "Independent Colored Conservative National Club."
 At a meeting whose speakers included Arthur St. Clair Colyar and Henry S. Foote in June 1867, Polk called for harmony between blacks and whites.
 He suggested that a new federal tax on cotton production hurt African Americans.
-However, this position appears to be more self-serving than genuine.
-Historian Zacharie W. Kinslow states, "Elias Polk understood three things following the American Civil War.
-He was illiterate, he was around 60-years-old, and he was black.
-To say his options were limited is a real understatement!
-He was able to look at his situation and cultivate a following and a reputation that did not necessarily make him either popular or admirable.
-Instead, he chose economic stability and personal security over martyrdom and furthering the cause of Civil Rights for African Americans.
-He made a choice of survival within the southern racial caste system, and there is something understandable and human in that.
-Even if it is a decision that makes us uncomfortable today."

 From 1871 to 1876, Polk worked as a porter, or custodian, at the Tennessee Senate in Nashville.
 He returned to Washington, D.C., to work as a "laborer" at the United States Capitol from 1876 to 1882.
 After returning to Nashville, Polk traveled back to Washington, D.C., a few years later, where he met President Grover Cleveland three days before his death.